VisTrails/VisTrails/doc/usersguide/example_scikit_learn.rst

 ^^^^^^^^^^^^^^^^^
 Manifold learning algorithms are algorithms that embed high-dimensional data into a lower-dimensional space, often for visualization purposes.
-Most manifold learning algorithms in scikit-learn embed data, but can not transform new data using a previously learned model.
+Most manifold learning algorithms in scikit-learn embed data, but cannot transform new data using a previously learned model.
 Therefore, manifold learning modules will directly output the transformed data.